 The following overview of testosterone replacement therapy is gleaned from a wide variety of up to date sources published in recent medical journals & clinical guidelines and is provided for information purposes.

 The following symptoms of low testosterone are common at The men’s health clinic.
 These symptoms are generally common and often due to medical conditions other than androgen deficiency.
 The following list is not exhaustive:

-Reduced energy and low mood may be linked to low testosterone although these symptoms are very common anyway so that any link to a low testosterone level may be coincidental.
-Lack of energy or activity, and stress, may cause low testosterone.
-Low testosterone is also linked to obesity.
+Reduced energy and low mood may possibly be caused by low testosterone.
+However, it should be emphasised that these symptoms are very common anyway and not normally caused by low testosterone.
+On the other hand, Lack of energy or activity, and stress, may cause low testosterone.

 What are the causes of Low Testosterone?